Think Finance: Products and Services

-Awards and recognition
+Recognition

 In 2013, Think Finance was ranked #2 on the Forbes List of America’s Most Promising Companies.
 In its ranking, Forbes cited Think Finance’s innovation in "applying new technology to stagnant business models" resulting in growth that outperformed traditional banks.

 From 2010-2015, Think was an Honoree on the Inc. 5000 List of the Fastest Growing Companies.
 Inc. Magazine noted the company’s 3 year growth rate of 216%, as well as surpassing $687 million in revenue in 2013.
 Inc. describes Think Finance as a company that “develops next-generation products for under-served consumers using a technology and analytics platform to bridge the gap between payday loans and credit cards.”